cloudmesh/useful-introduction_to_cloud-2015/docs/source/notebook/cloudmesh/cm/A_cm.rst

 -----------------------------------

 In this section we use one of the build in features of iPython.
 IPython provides various mechanisms to call programs within its shell.
-Onoe of the ways to do so it tou use the ! character at the beginning of a line to execute the command in the shell.
+One of the ways to do so is to use the ! character at the beginning of a line to execute the command in the shell.

 However, there are more convenient ways to eliminate the ! sign at the